 It was late in the morning on April 4, 1977, when a jubilant Annette Snell returned to the building at 3614 Jackson Highway in Sheffield, Alabama.
 She had spent the past week there recording her first album, and all of the guys at the Muscle Shoals Sound Studio assured her the new songs would power straight up the Billboard 100.
-She knew they could make it happen too – they had done it a decade earlier with Aretha Franklin, helping her to become the undisputed queen of soul by jump starting her stalled singing career with monster hits like “Respect,” and the quintessentially classic “(You Make Me Feel Like) A Natural Woman.”
+She knew they could make it happen too – they had done it a decade earlier with a singer named Aretha Franklin, helping her to become the undisputed queen of soul by jump starting her stalled career with monster hits like “Respect,” and the classic “(You Make Me Feel Like) A Natural Woman.”

 She took one last look around, and then hurriedly left the studio with just enough time to grab her things before heading out to the Muscle Shoals Airport.
 The newly recorded songs were still ringing in her ears while she boarded Southern Airways Flight 242, reluctant to leave but glad to be returning home to New York City.
 She must have felt the long years of hard traveling as she climbed into the waiting DC-9 aircraft, hoping against all hope that she had finally locked in.